nylki/lindenmayer/README.md

 The following section is a quick overview.
 The full API docs can be found [here](https://github.com/nylki/lindenmayer/blob/master/docs/index.md).
 ## Initialization

-You can init a L-System object with the `new` keyword:
 ```.js
 let lsystem = new LSystem(options)
 ```